-The determination of the functional currency of the Group and the Company is critical since recording of transactions and exchange differences arising are dependent on the selected functional currency.
-As describes the accounting policies, the directors have considered those factors therein and have determined that the functional currency of the Group and the Company is Rupees.
+"The determination of the functional currency of the Group and the Company are critical since recording of transaction and exchange differences arising are dependent on the selected functional currency.
+As described in the accounting policies, the directors have considered those factors therein and have determined that the functional currency of the Group and the Company is Rupees."

-5. PROPERTY, PLANT AND EQUIPMENT GROUP
+5 PROPERTY, PLANT AND EQUIPMENT